Gabrielbjb/growtopia-info/README.md

-# growtopia-item-finder
-This code can search any items in Growtopia Fandom, including sprites, descriptions, and more!
+Welcome to growtopia-info!
+This code can search any info in Growtopia, like sprite, description, server status and more!